benplummer/calendarful/README.md

 Your `Event` model must then provide an implementation for each of the methods within the `EventInterface`.

-Ideally, there should be a property on the model that is relevant to each of the getter and setter methods of the `EventInterface` for this package to function most effectively.
+Ideally, there should be properties on the `Event` model that are relevant to each getter and setter method of the `EventInterface` in order for this package to function most effectively.
-For example, there should be a start date property that `getStartDate()` and `setStartDate()` can use etc.
+For example, there should be a start date property that `getStartDate()` and `setStartDate()` apply to etc.

 The `MockEvent` class under the `tests` directory provides an example implementation of the methods and relevant properties to be used.
 Documentation of each `EventInterface` method inside the file also provides brief explanations of the purpose of each of the properties.

-### Event Registry
+#### Event Registry

-Once you have your `Event` model fully set up, you need to create a class for your `EventRegistry` which should implement the `RegistryInterface`.
+Once you have your `Event` model fully set up, you need to create an `EventRegistry` class which should implement the `RegistryInterface`.

 This is my example Event Registry using Laravel's Eloquent ORM: